lherbeng/kubernetes/runbook-url/highloadaverage.md

 ## HighLoadAverage

-Meaning: High load average indicates that the system is experiencing more demand than it can handle.
+Meaning: High load average means the system is getting more work requests than it can manage.

-Impact: High load can cause system slowdowns, unresponsiveness, and potentially lead to service interruptions.
+Impact: High load can make the system slow, unresponsive, and may even stop some services from working.

 ** Diagnosis: **